Do Go On - 400 - The Millennium Dome Heist

 No, fuck you.

-Michael Waring, who worked at the Dome as a security officer,
+who worked at the dome as a security officer, was in on the plan.

-Tony, who was also working at the Dome.
+who was also working at the dome.

 Waring had told him about a plan that Tony had put together.